-14 CASH AND CASH EQUIVALENTS
+13. CASH AND CASH EQUIVALENTS

-As t 31 December
+As at 31 Dec ember

-2014 2013
+2015 5 2014

-U\$\$000s US\$000s
+U\$\$000s s U JS\$000s

-Cash and cash equivalents 444 23
+Cash and cash equivalents 61 1 444

 Cash and cash equivalents comprise cash held by the Group in the form of short term bank deposits with an original maturity of three months or less and earn interest at a respective short-term deposit rates.
 The carrying amount of these assets approximates their fair value.
-91% of the Group's cash and cash equivalents are held by 'A' or better rated banks (2013: 91%).